 Situated on 20 acres in the Woods of Rumford, ME come enjoy a forested campsite with access to nearby stream and pond.
 Fish, kayak, snowshoe, hike or just relax.
 20 minutes from Sunday River Ski area, 25 Minutes from Black Mtn.
 Ski area and even closer to Rumford's White Cap Mtn. for nice backcountry ski lines.
-There is nearby access to the Androscoggin River and all the amenities that come with it.
-Come enjoy all that the Woods of Maine have to offer.
+There is nearby access to Grafton Notch State Park, Androscoggin River and all the amenities that come with it.
+Come enjoy all what the Woods of Maine has to offer.

 Streife translated from Norwegian means roam.
 The right to roam, also called the right of access, or everyman's right “allemannsretten” is a traditional right from ancient times, and since 1957 has also been a part of the Norwegian Outdoor Recreation Act.
 It ensures that everybody gets to experience nature, even on larger privately owned areas.